aesuli/rss-feed-monitor/README.md

 # Monitor and downloader of RSS feeds

-feed_monitor.py is a script to monitor a set of RSS feeds and download the HTML pages they link.
+feed_monitor.py is a script to fetch a set of RSS feeds and download the HTML pages they link.
-The main loop of the script consists of loading the list of feeds to be monitored from a CSV file - more on format below - and then proceeding to read the feeds and downloading any HTML page linked in them that has not been already downloaded.
+The script loads a list of feeds to be monitored from a CSV file - more on format below - and then proceeds reading the feeds and downloading any HTML page linked in them that has not been already downloaded.
 Multiple download of the same linked page is avoided by SHA hashing.
-After all items have been downloaded the scripts goes on stand by for a predefined time, and then repeats the loop.
-Every time the script loops it re-reads the CSV file, thus any modification to that file is effective without the need to stop and restart the script.

 ## CSV format